myk-org/github-webhook-server/README.md

 ```

 if `container` is configured for the repository we create `build-container` run that will build the container on each
-PR push/commit
+pull request push/commit
-Once the PR is merged, the container will be build and push to the repository
+Once the pull request is merged, the container will be build and push to the repository
 if `release` is set to `true` a new container will be pushed with the release version as the tag
-if the merged PR is in any other branch than `main` or `master` the tag will be set to `branch name`, otherwise `tag` will be used
+if the merged pull request is in any other branch than `main` or `master` the tag will be set to `branch name`, otherwise `tag` will be used

 - `username`: User with push permissions to the repository
 - `password`: The password for the username